 1/4 tsp cloves

-2. Add chilled butter and cut in by pulsing briefly until mixture resembles coarse meal.
+Add chilled butter and cut in by pulsing briefly until mixture resembles coarse meal.
+Transfer this mixture to a large mixing bowl.

-3. Whisk egg and 3 tablespoons ice water in small bowl to blend.
-Add egg yolk mixture to processor and blend until moist clumps form, adding more water by teaspoonfuls if dry.
+Whisk egg and 3 tablespoons ice water in small bowl to blend.
+Add egg yolk mixture to mixing bowl and stir until moist clumps form, adding more water by teaspoonfuls if dry.

-5. Remove dough from fridge, roll it out, set it in a 9 1/2″ pie plate and decorate the edges as you’d like.
+Remove dough from fridge, roll it out, set it in a 9 1/2" pie plate and decorate the edges as you'd like.
+Return to the freezer and freeze for 15 minutes.

-2. While the crust chills, beat eggs in a large bowl and mix in sugar, salt, and spices.
-Stir in pumpkin puree and evaporated milk.
+While the crust chills, beat eggs in a large bowl and mix in sugar, salt, and spices.
+Stir in pumpkin puree and cream.

-5. Cool for a minimum of two hours — trust me on this one.
-Pumpkin pie tastes kind of horrendous straight out of the oven.
+Cool for a minimum of two hours -- trust me on this one.
+Pumpkin pie tastes has a very strange texture unless it's allowed to set properly.